 The books are available for purchase at Amazon, at Amazon UK, at Barnes and Noble, at the Book Depository in the UK, at Booktopia in Australia, at Amazon Japan, and at other sites.
 Any bookstore can order them from Ingram Spark, one of our publishers.

-You may also purchase the books as PDF files, but we suggest that you only use such files on a computer or laptop where you can open multiple windows, because our tests indicate that searching large PDF files like these on other electronic devices is unacceptably slow and awkward.
+You may also purchase the books as PDF files.
+We suggest that you only use such files on a computer or laptop where you can open multiple windows, because our tests indicate that searching large PDF files like these on other electronic devices is unacceptably slow and awkward.
+We also believe that the most efficient way to study these documents is by placing them in open windows on a screen.
+When the documents are arranged in this way, students can easily turn from, say, Japanese text in one window to English text and romaji in another window, to information about kanji in a third window, to similar or related kanji in a fourth window (for comparison purposes), and to glossary terms in a fifth window, before returning to the Japanese text in the first window.
 Please see Japanese Reading Practice on a Computer Screen for more information.
-Here is the link for the PDF files:
+Here is a link to the PDF files:

 Where can I find reviews of these books?